Is Hadley's library a member of the Central/Western Massachusetts Automated Resource Sharing network (C/WMARS)?

 In lieu of fines, patrons are welcome to make small donations to the Friends of the Goodwin Memorial Library.
 A jar will be placed on the counter for this purpose.
 Larger gifts to the Library are always welcome – Please see the Library Donation Policy for more information.
 For more information, please read the complete Fines & Fees policy:

 How can I find information about what books are in the Goodwin Library?

 Most of our books and videos are listed in the CWMARS catalog.
 Go to http://bark.cwmars.org/eg/opac/home to search for items.
 Or come to the library and use the online catalog.
 We are here to help you.

 How do I renew my items online?

 Log in to your account at http://bark.cwmars.org/eg/opac/home using your bar code number and password (pin).
 In the "Items Checked Out" tab, select all items that you would like to renew.
 Make sure that "Renew Selected Titles" is displayed in the drop down menu above your list of current items checked out and hit the "Go" button.

 Can I borrow books from other libraries and pick them up at Hadley?

 Yes!
 You can order items directly with your C/WMARS card and password, via the consortium catalog.
 You can do this from any place you have internet access -- including, of course, the library.
 Alternatively, the library can order items for you.
 For your convenience, we receive deliveries from other libraries on Mondays, Wednesdays, and Fridays.

-Is there a genealogy collection at the library?
+Is there a local history collection at the Library?